clivegross/parse-crontab/README.rst

 Description
 ===========

+Forked from the PyPI package parse-crontab by @josiahcarlson and modifed for use in an application without dependence on pip.

 This package intends to offer a method of parsing crontab schedule entries and determining when an item should next be run.
 More specifically, it calculates a delay in seconds from when the .next() method is called to when the item